ToanNN/AspNetPractices/AuthenticationAndAuthorization/Notes.md

  Authentication strategies are expected to be under Authentication__Schemes__SchemeName in the config file

  # Authorization
- Authorization is used to validate and verify access to resources in an API and is facilitated by the **IAuthorizationService** registered by the AddAuthorization extension method
+ Authorization is used to validate and verify access to resources in an API and is facilitated by the **IAuthorizationService** registered by the AddAuthorization extension method.

+ ## How to enable authorization
+ a.
+Configure authorization policies
+ b.
+Applying individual policies to resources

+ ## Use dotnet user-jwts for development testing

+ `dotnet user-jwts create`

+ For example
+ `dotnet user-jwts create --claim "greetings_api=master" --role "admin"`